pepe/jff/README.md

 ```
  Optional:
- -c, --code VALUE                            Janet function definition to run.
+ -c, --code VALUE                            Janet function definition to transform result with.
 The selected choice or the PEG match if grammar provided.
-Default is
+Default is print
-print.
  -f, --file VALUE                            Read a file rather than stdin for choices.
  -g, --grammar VALUE                         PEG grammar to match with the result.
+Default nil which means  no matching.
  -h, --help                                  Show this help message.
- -x, --prefix VALUE=                         Prefix to remove when listing choices.
-Default ''.
+ -e, --prepare VALUE                         Janet function defition to transform each line with.
+Default identity.
+ -p, --program VALUE                         File with code which must have three function preparer, matcher and transformer.
  -r, --prompt VALUE=>                        Change the prompt.
 Default: '> '.
 ```